Abigail Ratchford Rocks Knee-High Boots & Covers Her Chest With Floppy Hat In Racy New Photo

 She also sported dark blue over-the-knee boots that covered the majority of her legs.
 The footwear also had a sizeable heel that made a fashion statement.
 Abigail styled her long, dark locks with a side part.
 The overwhelming majority of her mane fell over the right side of her shoulder, and the model added several voluminous curls.

 The social media star rocked an expert application of glam that brought out her most attractive features.
 It looked like she wore dark, defined brows that matched the color of her hair.
-Abigail dusted her eyelids with a light purple eyeshadow, and added a few thick coats of mascara to extend her lashes.
+Abigail dusted her eyelids with a light purple eye shadow and added a few thick coats of mascara to extend her lashes.
 She helped define her cheekbones with pink blush and added a layer of shimmer above it.
 The model appeared to line her lips with a dark liner and filled in her pout with pink gloss.

 In her caption, the beauty shared that she was feeling generous, which is why she opted to share the racy photo.
 The upload has garnered over 26,000 likes and 406 comments in a little over an hour.